-The Mornington Peninsula Housing and Settlement Strategy: Refresh 2020-2036, adopted by Council on 20 July 2020, outlines how future housing and population growth will be accommodated on the Mornington Peninsula over the next 16 years while ensuring the special values and character of the Peninsula are protected for current and future Victorians.
+The Mornington Peninsula Housing and Settlement Strategy: Refresh 2020-2036 (adopted July 2020) outlines how future housing and population growth will be accommodated on the Mornington Peninsula over the next 16 years while ensuring the special values and character of the Peninsula are protected for current and future Victorians.

 The Strategy applies to all residential areas and activity centres of the Peninsula within the metropolitan Urban Growth Boundary (UGB) as well as the few small areas zoned General Residential Zone and Low Density Residential Zone outside the UGB.

 According to Victoria In Future 2019, the population of Mornington Peninsula is projected to increase from 161,530 in 2016 to 200,360 in 2036.
 The projected increase of 38,830 people means that an additional 24,010 dwellings is needed.
 This translates to around 1,200 net new dwellings per year.

 A strategy on housing and settlement is therefore needed to set out appropriate locations for future housing and population growth on the Mornington Peninsula over the next 16 years to 2036 while conserving the things we value about the Peninsula.